 June 4, 2020 | 6 min read

-Wherever water mains or supply lines need to be replaced because they are either old and risk to fail or have become too small in capacity, it is often easiest to insert the new pipe directly into the existing line.
-Rather than opening up roads and dealing with lots of excavation material, there are only two excavated shafts necessary per rehabilitated section, one where the pipe is inserted and one from which it is pulled through the host pipe (exit shaft).
+Wherever water mains or supply lines need to be replaced because they are either old and at risk to fail or have become too small in capacity, it is often easiest to insert the new pipe directly into the existing line.
+Rather than opening up roads and dealing with lots of excavation material, trenchless technology requires only two excavated shafts per rehabilitated section, one where the pipe is inserted and one from which it is pulled through the host pipe (exit shaft).

-The principle of this method is to first create a pilot borehole which defines the pipe alignment.
-Provided, the location of all neighboring buried structures is known, the technician above ground can safely steer the drill head around these and through soil and rock (see image 3).
+The principle of this method is to first create a pilot borehole that defines the pipe alignment.
+Provided, the location of all neighboring buried structures is known, the technician above ground can safely steer the drill head around these and through soil and rock.
 The hole is consequently enlarged to finally pull the new pipe through.

-The probably oldest and simplest trenchless technique applied in pipe renewal is sliplining.
+The probably oldest and simplest trenchless pipe repair is sliplining.
 As the name indicates, a new pipe is slipped inside the existing line and pulled through following the host pipe's alignment.
-The crux about this method is the reduction in diameter and the resulting reduced capacity of the pressure pipe.
+The crux of this method is the reduction in diameter and the resulting reduced capacity of the pressure pipe.

 "Sliplining is a fast and extremely cost-efficient method.
-As an example, a more than 1-kilometer-long water supply pipe in Paternion in Austria, could be completely renewed within only a couple of days and despite the fact that the line was segmented due to bends and connections to housings.
-Excavation and backfilling were necessary for only 9 pits and also the heavily frequented road remained largely unobstructed", reports Werner Sens.
+As an example, a more than 1-kilometer-long water supply pipe in Paternion in Austria could be completely renewed within only a couple of days even though the line was segmented due to bends and connections to housings.
+Excavation and backfilling were necessary for only 9 pits.
+Also, the heavily frequented road remained largely unobstructed", reports Werner Sens.

-The advantages of trenchless technologies during installation are obvious.
-However, they require expertise, experience and special equipment from the installer and they make high demands on the applied pipe.
+The advantages of trenchless pipe repair but also trenchless installation of new pipes are obvious.
+However, they require expertise, experience, and special equipment from the installer and they make high demands on the applied pipe.

-Recognizing the growing trend towards trenchless installation and rehabilitation somewhat 10 years ago, Pipelife Austria developed PE pipes that ensure a full-service life of at least 100 years despite the literally rough installation conditions.
+Recognizing the growing trend towards trenchless pipe repair and rehabilitation somewhat 10 years ago, Pipelife Austria developed PE pipes that ensure a full-service life of at least 100 years despite the literally rough installation conditions.

 All products are of course certified to national and international standards.
 "It is important to us, that our clients know right away that they are working with state-of-the-art, top quality products when they opt for Pipelife.
 Here in Austria, we have an industry acknowledged association for gas and water applications, the ÖVGW.
 To earn their quality approval, raw materials and products need to pass tests to defined specifications and procedures and we undergo annual external audits.
 In addition to EN 12201 and the certification for potable water supply, Aqualine also carries the ÖVGW mark for 'unconventional' no-dig technologies", affirms Sens.